sschmeier/genomics-tutorial/ngs-variantcalling/index.rst

           genome/
           mapping/

-Tools we are going to use in this section and how to intall them if you not have done it yet:
+Tools we are going to use in this section and how to intall them if you not have done it yet.
+Make sure you are in the correct conda environment.

+.. note:: To tell if you are in the correct conda environment, look at the command-prompt.
+          Do you see the name of the environment in round brackets at the very beginning of the prompt, e.g. (ngs)?
+          If not, activate the ``ngs`` environment with ``source activate ngs`` before installing the tools.

 .. code:: bash

+          # Install these tools into the conda environment
           $ conda install samtools
           $ conda install bamtools
           $ conda install bcftools